Religions

 Religious freedom is a fundamental human right which is protected by many international agreements and treaties.
 It means that everyone has the right to openly practice their religion without being discriminated against or persecuted.

-Despite these protections, religious freedom is under threat across the globe and there has been an increase in persecution in recent years.
+Despite these protections, religious freedom is under threat across the globe, and there has been an increase in persecution in recent years.
 As a key component to peace, the importance of this right must not be underestimated.

 Religious minorities such as the Uighurs in China, Muslims in India, and the Rohingya Muslims in Myanmar face daily threats to their lives, forced labour, and suppression of religious practices.
 These minority groups are targeted and driven from their homelands.
-In Myanmar for example, 960,000 Rohingya refugees have fled, and are mostly living in dire refugee camps in Bangladesh.
+In Myanmar, for example, 960,000 Rohingya refugees have fled and are mostly living in dire refugee camps in Bangladesh.

-Incidents of antisemitism are also continuing to rise, this includes harassment, deadly attacks, and the vandalism of Jewish institutions.
+Incidents of antisemitism are also continuing to rise.
+This includes harassment, deadly attacks, and the vandalism of Jewish institutions.
 Since the start of the Israel war on Gaza in October 2023, the Anti-Defamation League has reported an almost 400% increase in antisemitic incidents reported.

 Religious tolerance, interfaith dialogue, education, and understanding are key to promoting a world where everyone can enjoy the right to religious freedom.
-Accepting the views of other religions without judging or criticizing is an important step towards peace and harmony between different cultures and faiths.
-It is not about giving up your own religion, but about creating an atmosphere of respect and recognition that allows us to live together peacefully.
+Accepting the views of other religions without judging or criticising is an important step towards peace and harmony between different cultures and faiths.
+It is not about giving up your own religion but about creating an atmosphere of respect and recognition that allows us to live together peacefully.

-The Relationship Between Religion and State
+The Relationship Between Religion & State

-Theocracies exist when a state is governed directly by a religious authority, in these instances laws and policies are based on the interpretation of religious texts.
+Theocracies exist when a state is governed directly by a religious authority.
+In these instances, laws and policies are based on the interpretation of religious texts.
 Islamic Republics such as Iran, Saudi Arabia, and Pakistan are ruled under Islamic law.
 The 2021 Taliban takeover in Afghanistan plunged Afghanis into turmoil as women's rights were withdrawn, and severe restrictions were placed on the right to study and work, freedom of movement, appearance and dress requirements, and even access to entertainment.

 This connection to a higher purpose can help us find meaning in life, relieve us of dependence on material things, and can result in improved mental health.
-Spiritualism often goes hand in hand with positive emotions such as compassion, empathy and open heartedness.
+Spiritualism often goes hand in hand with positive emotions such as compassion, empathy and open-heartedness.

 Spirituality can be promoted through various practices such as meditation, prayer, and yoga.
 It can also be inspired by nature, art, and music.
-Cultural events such as Day of the Dead in Mexico are highly spiritual.
+Cultural events such as the Day of the Dead in Mexico are highly spiritual.
 This day serves as a celebration of deceased loved ones and helps to keep their memory alive.
 Discover more information on gurus, sects, spiritual organisations, and more.

 The Growing Popularity of Atheism